predix-ui/predix-ui/_pages/develop/data-grid/overview.md

 ### What's the plan for the existing px-data-table?
 Will you continue to support it?

 The px-data-table will not be updated with new features, and will not be upgraded to Polymer 2+.
-We are planning to open source the entire design system, and we will be opening up enhancements and support of the px-data-table to the community using it.